shahaniRG/PolyProc/README.md

 2. Other required Dependencies are already included in `PolyProc/utilities`.

+# Getting Started
+From MatLab:
+Home tab > New > Project > from Git > (clone htpps above)
+Download MTEX and save to newly created Project folder, add subfolders to MatLab path

+...

 # Trial data
 Trial data can be downloaded from the following link.